Anton-Borodinskiy/Telegram-shop-bot/README.md

 Bot for telegram, which allow you to sell smth.

-Add you token to config.py
+Add your token to config.py

 Start bot.py